saeub/eidon/docs/cli/convert.md

 ## CLI command: `convert`

-Convert eye-tracking recordings to a CSV file and extract metadata into a JSON file.
+Convert EyeLink recordings (.asc files) to a CSV file and extract metadata into a JSON file.

 ### Usage

 ```
 eidon convert [-h] [experiment_path] [recording_names ...]

-Convert eye-tracking recordings to a CSV file and extract metadata into a JSON
+Convert EyeLink recordings (.asc files) to a CSV file and extract metadata
-file.
+into a JSON file.

 positional arguments:
   experiment_path  Path to the experiment directory (must contain